ruben-ilciuc/custom-amplify-auth/README.md

 REACT_APP_REGION=<ADD_YOUR_REGION>
 ```

-Now, our application is fully configured to use amplify for authentication.
-The only part that our application needs are the authentication components.
+Now, our application is fully configured and ready to use amplify for authentication.
+The only part that our application needs is the authentication UI.

 ## 4. Authentication components

 In the `src/feature` directory we are going to add the configuration for our state management.

-Create a new directory `Auth` and inside it create a few files:
+Create a new directory `Auth` and inside it, create the following files:

 - `Auth.service.ts` - In here we'll create our thunk functions
 - `Auth.slice.ts` - In here we'll add the logic for our reducer